ctrimble/dropwizard-copycat/README.md

 - `/bundle` A bundle implementation that provides support for Copycat.
 - `/example` A simple example, showing how to use this bundle.

-## Before you Build

-This project requires [Copycat 0.6.0](https://github.com/kuujo/copycat).
-You should check this version out locally and build it, before building this project.

 ## Build

-This project builds with Maven 3.1.X or later.
+This project builds with Maven 3.3.9 or later.
 Make sure you have Maven installed before building.

 To build, clone the repo and run the `install` goal.